 Troubleshoot OpenJDK 17 Issues on Ubuntu

-Wrong Java Version Running
+Fix Wrong Java Version on Ubuntu

 If java --version reports a different version than expected, you likely have multiple Java installations.
 For example, you may see Java 11 instead of 17: